 1) Great Show Dogs

-If one of your hobbies or interests is dog showing, you’ll know German Shepherds have been bred for both showing and working lines.
+If one of your hobbies or interests is dog shows, you’ll know German Shepherds have been bred for both showing and working lines.

-Even if you don’t show dogs, the show lines are great family pets.
+Even if you don’t have a preference for show dogs, the show lines usually make great family pets and companions.

 GSD’s are both elegant looking, and highly intelligent.